IntersectMBO/lsm-tree/README.md

 [![Build](https://img.shields.io/github/actions/workflow/status/IntersectMBO/lsm-tree/ci.yml?label=Build)](https://github.com/IntersectMBO/lsm-tree/actions/workflows/ci.yml)
 [![Haddocks](https://img.shields.io/badge/documentation-Haddocks-purple)](https://IntersectMBO.github.io/lsm-tree/)

-> :warning: **This library is in active development**: there is currently no release schedule!

-This package is developed by Well-Typed LLP on behalf of Input Output Global, Inc. (IOG) and INTERSECT.
+This package has been developed by Well-Typed LLP on behalf of the Cardano Development Foundation and Intersect.

-The main contributors are Duncan Coutts, Joris Dral, Matthias Heinzel, Wolfgang Jeltsch, Wen Kokke, and Alex Washburn.
+The primary authors are Duncan Coutts, Joris Dral, Matthias Heinzel, Wolfgang Jeltsch, Wen Kokke, and Alex Washburn.

 ## Description

-This package contains an efficient implementation of on-disk key–value storage, implemented as a log-structured merge-tree or LSM-tree.
+This package contains an efficient implementation of on-disk key–value storage, implemented as a log-structured merge-tree, LSM-tree or LSMT.
 An LSM-tree is a data structure for key–value mappings, similar to `Data.Map`, but optimized for large tables with a high insertion volume.
 It has support for: